MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-mongodb-copy-activity.md

   - ignite-2023
 ---

-# Configure Azure Cosmos DB for MongoDB in a copy activity
+# Configure Azure CosmosDB for MongoDB in a copy activity

-This article outlines how to use the copy activity in data pipelines to copy data from and to Azure Cosmos DB for MongoDB.
+This article outlines how to use the copy activity in data pipelines to copy data from and to Azure CosmosDB for MongoDB.

 ## Supported configuration